luxi-huang/NotAnyMike.github.io/_posts/2019-09-23-Unsupervised-depth-estimation.md

-This is called inverse warp, because instead of sending the pixels from source to target, it matches the pixels from target to source and from there reconstruct the target.
+This is called inverse warp because instead of sending the pixels from source to target, it matches the pixels from target to source and from there reconstruct the target.
 If I am not mistaken (if I am, correct me) in this way the projection into target pixels does not have fractional pixels (e.g. $$(3.3,2.5)$$) and the bilinear interpolation is done in the source image.

 This reconstruction will have several dead pixels.
 Not even in a perfect world, this matching operation could be a bijection between the two frames.
 For example pixels of the scene that were not visible in the source but were visible in the target will not have a match in the other image.
 Apart from these dead pixels, objects moving (dynamic objects) will have a different position in the next frame.
 For them, estimating depth from the target is not enough, they will also require estimating their motion.
 All those impossible to match pixels are also predicted and the list of pixels that are not predictable are put in a Mask $$M$$.
 If $$M$$ is all the non-predictable pixels (due to occlusion, dynamic objects, etc.) then $$1-M$$ is all the predictable pixels.
 There are different ways of predicting these un-matchable pixels, for an interesting approach see *Bian et al.* [^13]

-From there, basically the loss is the recontruction loss betwen the predictable pixels between the projected image and the target image.
+From there, basically the loss is the reconstruction loss between the predictable pixels between the projected image and the target image.
 That is: